 If you can appreciate the charms of sauvignon blanc but it’s the robust red life for you, make a beeline for the Barossa Valley, located just a 50-minute drive from Adelaide Central YHA.
 Arguably the best wine region in the country, visiting the Barossa is a must-do experience for everyone who claims to be a wine lover.
 As the birthplace of Penfolds Grange, Australia’s most famous shiraz, it’s no surprise that the red wines of the Barossa are its main drawcard.
 But with 150 wineries and 80 cellar doors surrounded by quaint villages, stone churches and lush hills, you’ll enjoy an incredible day (or two, or more) flitting from cellar door to cellar door, tasting everything you possibly can.
 You’ll be needing some mouth-watering food to soak up the vino, so every Saturday morning, you can’t miss the Barossa Farmers Market, boasting the freshest produce in South Australia.
 When you’re wined and dined out, explore national parks such as Hale Conservation Park and Sandy Creek Conservation Park, for incredible bushwalking trails and animal-spotting.
 The entire Barossa experience is as warming and relaxing as those full-bodied reds you love so much!

-Only the chillest tropical vibes will wet your whistle, so there’s only one place for you to go: the great Top End!
-Darwin is located right near the equator, so enjoys a tropical climate all year round.
-In Darwin, you’re in prime position to access two of Australia’s best national parks, Kakadu National Park and Litchfield National Park.
-Here, you have a choice of chasing waterfalls or sticking to the rivers and the lakes that you’re used to, all providing ample opportunity to take a dip and cool off, floating worlds away from drab reality.
-There’s also plenty to do right in the heart of Darwin, starting with the incredible range of markets such as Rapid Creek and Parap Markets, showcasing the local talent of the area with an emphasis on authentic, flavourful Asian delicacies.
-A highlight is Mindil Beach Sunset Market – browse an incredible collection of handmade goodies as you witness an unforgettable Top End sunset over the famous beach.
-Stay at Darwin YHA to be right amongst the action, and the end result is a tropical getaway as tasty as your favourite rum cocktail!
+Only the chillest tropical vibes will wet your whistle, so there’s only one place for you to go: the wild West!
+Broome is located right near the equator, so enjoys a tropical climate all year round.
+In Broome, you’re in prime position to access some of Australia’s natural wonders, from rainforests, deserts, and the stairway to the moon if you plan your visit right!
+Witness an unforgettable Western sunset over the famous beach.
+Stay at Broome YHA to be right amongst the action, and the end result is a tropical getaway as tasty as your favourite rum cocktail!

 So you like your tropical bevs strong and bitey huh?!
 The crowning jewel of Tropical North Queensland is the place to go, with its heady mix of sunkissed beach days and balmy, memorable nights on the town.
 Cairns is one of the best possible access points to visit the Great Barrier Reef – spend the day underwater flitting amongst tropical fish and coral, feasting your eyes on a dazzling array of vibrant colours.
 If you’ve seen the reef but still want to get your water fix, you can chase the endless waterfalls in the Cairns surrounds areas, such as Stoney Creek and the Crystal Cascades.
 By night, get amongst the action with the plethora of bars and clubs around the Esplanade area.
 But don't go too hard and miss the opportunity to day-trip to the mountain village of Kuranda, via one of the world’s most incredible railway rides.
 It gets better - Cairns Central YHA has free pancakes every single day to help you soak up all those long island iced teas, and experience every day to the full with a full tummy!